All Posts

 Most travelers won't have any knowledge or loyalty to your company.
 They will be browsing online marketplaces or search engines and will view your tours alongside your competitors, so you need to ensure that your listing stands out.
 This is why tour descriptions are so important as both an advert and a sales pitch.

-A tour description is the marketing content that explains what your tour is and it's unique selling points.
+A tour description is the content that explains what your tour is and its unique selling points.
 The purpose of a tour description is to supply potential customers with details about the features of the tour, so they’re compelled to purchase their ticket.

 Your tour description should appeal to your ideal customer, so you should have buyer personas based on your target market.
 Read: How to understand your customers by creating personas